 Minnesota Dental Groups Host Free Dental CareDental care is something that many families have a hard time affording, especially those who don't have dental insurance.
 That is why thousands of Minnesotans will get the opportunity to get free dental care, regardless of their ability to pay.

-When it comes to your teeth, the dictum from the American Dental Association has been to brush twice and floss daily.
+When Is The Right Time To Brush Your Teeth?When it comes to your teeth, the dictum from the American Dental Association has been to brush twice and floss daily.
 Now research says it's not that simple.

 Dentists: Protect Your Teeth From Summertime AcidsWhile it's well known that sugar isn't good for teeth, dentists say there's a bigger threat they're worried about this summer -- acids.

 Twin Cities University Creates New Type Of Dental PractitionerMetropolitan State University in the Twin Cities is graduating its first class of seven students who will be licensed to perform basic dental work normally done by a dentist.